JaideepGuntupalli/Web-Development-UDY/5-HTML_Forms & Tables/README.md

 -   Tag: `<input>`.
 There is no closing tag
 -   Attribute `type = " "` is where the magic happens.
 -   Changing type dramatically alters the input's behavior and appearance

+### Labels

+-   Labels are used to define questions of the fields of inputs.
+-   Labels have syntax like `<label><label>` with for attribute that takes in an id of a input.
+-   We can also nest input inside label.
+In this way we dont even need id.
+Styling this way is difficult.